-Here’s the next installment in our series ‘Medieval MP of the Month’ – the precursor to the History of Parliament’s forthcoming set of volumes relating to the reign of Henry VI that will be published in 2019.
+Here’s the next installment in our series ‘Medieval MP of the Month’.
 Today we here from Senior Research Fellow, Dr Simon Payling about the suspicious circumstances surrounding the death of Sir Christopher Talbot…

 Sir Christopher Talbot (1415-43) was a notable MP in two respects, for his high birth and for his tragic and puzzling end.
 As a younger son of the great soldier, John, Lord Talbot, it was natural that he should begin a military career at an early age.
 Knighted while still short of his majority, he commanded his own retinue during the difficult campaign of the winter of 1435-6 when a peasant rising in the Pays de Caux threatened the English position and Paris was lost.
 He appears to have been an adept soldier, acquiring a reputation as a jouster.
 In November 1440 one of the correspondents of John Paston wrote of the arrival in England of a Spanish knight, ‘wyth a kercheff of plesaunce i wrapped aboute hys arme’, who was to run a course ‘for his sovereyn lady sake’ against either Sir Christopher or another noted knight, Sir Richard Wydeville.